Jonicx/Jonicx/README.md

 👨🏾‍💻 I enjoy contributing to Imagination to life Projects and am really enthusiastic about learning new technology.

-💪🏾 My areas of expertise include JavaScript frameworks like Node/ExpressJS, ReactJS, SocketIO, also proficient in Google frameworks like Dart/Flutter, Android/Kotlin  along with powerful modern/scalable databases like PostgreSQL, MongoDB, Firebase.
+💪🏾 My areas of expertise include JavaScript frameworks like Node/ExpressJS, ReactJS, SocketIO, also proficient in Google frameworks like Dart/Flutter, reactnative Android/Kotlin  along with powerful modern/scalable databases like PostgreSQL, MongoDB, Firebase and finally best frontend skills in CSS3, Html, Bootstrap and redux.

 🎬 As far as Graphic Designing, I have been working as a Graphic Designer since 2017, Motion Graphics Designer since 2017, UI & UX designer since 2019 and I have used frameworks like Figma, canva and Adobe workshop.